uchood/MicrophoneVolumeAdjust/README.md

 MicrophoneVolumeAdjust
 ======================

-Adjust WaveIn volume in Windows need compilator with C++11
+Adjust WaveIn volume in Windows.

+Need compilator with C++11.

 example of use
 1. for Qt